- International Finance Tutorial

 There is also a human element in the brokering process.
 It includes all the people engaged from the instant an order is put to the trading system till it is dealt and matched by a counter party.
 This category is being handled by the "straight-through-processing" (STP) technology.

 Like the prices of a Forex broker's platform, a lot of inter-bank deals are now being handled electronically by two primary platforms: the Reuters web-based dealing system, and the Icap's EBS which is short for "electronic brokering system that replace the voice broker once common in the foreign exchange markets.
-Some online trading platforms are shown below.

 The last segment of the Forex markets, the brokers, are usually very huge companies with huge trading turnovers.
 This turnover provides the basic infrastructure to the common individual investors to invest and profit in the interbank market.
 Most of the brokers are taken to be a market maker for the retail trader.
 To provide competitive and popular two-way pricing model, these brokers usually adapt to the technological changes available in the Forex industry.